The Service Call: A Full Cycle, Zero Spin

 How We Fixed It

-1. Disconnected and removed the lid lock assembly.
-The lid lock on this Maytag model is accessed by removing the top panel.
+- Removed the lid lock assembly.
 Our technician disconnected the wiring harness and pulled the assembly, confirming the internal switch contacts were worn and intermittent under load.

-2. Installed an OEM Maytag replacement lid lock.
-We carry the most common Maytag lid lock assemblies on our trucks.
-The replacement was direct-fit — same connector, same mounting points — and took about fifteen minutes to install.
+- Installed an OEM Maytag replacement lid lock.
+Direct-fit replacement — same connector, same mounting points — took about fifteen minutes.

 Maytag Error Codes Related to Spin Problems

-• F7E1: Motor speed sensing error.
-The control board isn’t receiving the expected signal from the motor during the spin cycle.
+- F7E1: Motor speed sensing error.
 Can indicate a motor, hall sensor, or control board issue.

-• F0E2: Load detected during a clean cycle, or overloaded drum.
-The machine senses the drum is too heavy to spin safely and refuses to enter spin.
-Try removing items and rerunning.
+- F0E2: Overloaded drum.
+The machine senses the drum is too heavy to spin safely.

-• Loc / LC: Lid lock error.
-The lid lock isn’t engaging or signaling correctly.
-This is the code you’ll see when the lid lock fully fails — intermittent failures often produce no code at all.
+- Loc / LC: Lid lock error.
+Intermittent failures often produce no code at all.

-• F5E2: Lid lock fault during cycle.
-Similar to Loc but triggered mid-cycle rather than at startup.
-Often means the lid lock is failing under heat or vibration.
+- F5E2: Lid lock fault during cycle — often means the lid lock is failing under heat or vibration.

-• F6E3: Communication error between the motor control board and the main control board.
-Usually requires a technician to diagnose properly.
+- F6E3: Communication error between the motor control board and main control board.

 Tips to Keep Your Maytag Top-Load Washer Spinning Properly

-• Clean the lid lock contacts periodically.
-Dust and detergent residue can build up on the lid lock strike and contacts over time, causing intermittent failures.
-A quick wipe with a damp cloth every few months keeps the connection clean.
+- Clean the lid lock contacts periodically.
+A quick wipe every few months keeps the connection clean and reliable.

 Frequently Asked Questions